survivorbg/Console-Wars/README.md

 <br>-27.10.2022-
 <br>*added the possible to see history of your actions type during the battle , after the game is over.
 <br>*added the possibility to cheat and kill the enemy in one hit.
+<br>*added basic sound alert when you make a critical hit.
 <br>*small cosmetic changes and bugfixes.
 <br>-15.10.2022-
 <br>*added an ability to Triple Hit the enemies.